 For our third book on stagecoach history, we have chosen the stage routes connecting Maine's three capitals, Boston, Portland and Augusta.
-Preceeding stagecoach travel in the west by at least forty years, travel in the east started in the late 18th century and was in full swing until the railroads took over in the 1840s.
+Preceding stagecoach travel in the west by at least forty years, travel in the east started in the late 18th century and was in full swing until the railroads took over in the 1840s.

 Subjects covered include an overview of why Maine's capital moved from Boston to Portland and finally to Augusta; the building of the stage roads; formation of the stage lines; taverns and inns along the way and personal accounts of travel and experiences on the stage routes.
-Over 100 black and white images coupled with twenty-two color photos provide a unique glimpes into Maine's past.
+Over 100 black and white images coupled with twenty-two color photos provide a unique glimpse into Maine's past.

 This book takes us back 200 years where we can re-experience those issues which we thought were new to our generation.
 Even back then, competing newspapers could divide a town on almost any subject; lawmakers knew how to wheel and deal; and big business found ways to stifle small competitors.